 Strong: Strong consistency offers a linearizability guarantee.
 The reads are guaranteed to return the most recent committed version of an item.
 A client never sees an uncommitted or partial write.
 Users are always guaranteed to read the latest committed write.

 Bounded staleness: The reads are guaranteed to honor the consistent-prefix guarantee.
-The reads might lag behind writes by at most "K" versions (that is "updates") of an item or by "t" time interval.
-When you choose bounded staleness, the "staleness" can be configured in two ways:
+The reads might lag behind writes by at most "K" versions (i.e., "updates") of an item or by "T" time interval.
+In other words, when you choose bounded staleness, the "staleness" can be configured in two ways:

 - The number of versions (K) of the item